lithnet/access-manager-docs/configuration/deploying-features/laps/deprecated/setting-up-lithnet-laps-for-active-directory.md

-# Setting up Lithnet LAPS for domain-joined devices
+# Setting up Lithnet LAPS for domain-joined devices (deprecated)

 Managing passwords with the Lithnet Access Manager Agent (AMA) provides several features that are not available with the Microsoft LAPS agent.